michaelmcdaniel/GuidgenConsole/README.md

    then enter guids and then type "quit" to find/replace and end.
 </pre>
 <h4>Where can I get it?</h4>
-Latest binaries in the binaries folder of the project or use powershell and <a href="https://chocolatey.org">chocolatey</a>!
+Latest binaries in the binaries folder of the project or use powershell and <a href="https://chocolatey.org">chocolatey</a>!  <i>v2.0.0.3 - Chocolately install will download the binary from github and try to install the matching .NET version</i>
 <code><pre>
 PS C:\> choco install guidgen-console
 </pre></code>

 <h4>What dependencies does it have?</h4>
 The latest version is built against the .NET Framework version 4.6.1.<br/>
-available at: <a href="http://go.microsoft.com/fwlink/?LinkId=671729">http://go.microsoft.com/fwlink/?LinkId=671729</a>
+available at: <a href="http://go.microsoft.com/fwlink/?LinkId=671729">http://go.microsoft.com/fwlink/?LinkId=671729</a><br/>
+There are binaries available for .NET frameworks: 2.0,3.5,4.0,4.5.2,4.6.1

 <h4>Where do I install it?</h4>
-Install it where ever you want.
-I usually drop it into c:\windows\system32 so I can run it from anywhere.<br/>
+Install it where ever you want!<br/>
-If you used chocolatey, then it should be in %ALLUSERSPROFILE%\chocolatey\bin
+I personally use chocolatey which installs a shim in <span title="C:\ProgramData\chocolatey\bin">%ALLUSERSPROFILE%\chocolatey\bin</span>.
+This is already in the path, so you can run it from anywhere!

 <h4>Can I change the defaults?</h4>
 <b>Yes!</b> Add (or change) <i>guidgen.exe.config</i>